 Nike Inc.’s organizational structure reflects the abilities and limits of the business in its operations.
 A company’s organizational structure is the composition and system design applied on the interconnections among employees, groups, and divisions of the business.
-In Nike’s case, the organizational structure highlights the need to address differences among regional markets.
+In Nike’s case, the corporate structure highlights the need to address differences among regional markets.
 As such, the company has developed its organizational structure to enable adjustments in dealing with market differences.
 As one of the leading players in the athletic footwear, apparel and equipment industry, Nike Inc. serves as an example of how regional variations must be included in business strategies.

 Nike Inc. has an organizational structure that facilitates regionalization of business strategies.
 The characteristics of this organizational structure provide Nike with flexibility to address consumer preferences for athletic shoes, apparel and equipment in regional markets.